 - Not scratching an itchy wart

 - Taking care of small cuts or openings on your skin by washing the area, applying antibiotic medication such as Neosporin, and using a Band-Aid or bandage.

 - Watching for any signs of recurrence after treatment

 Complications of Plantar Warts

-- Recurrence of warts after treatment.
+- Recurrence after treatment

-Questions to Ask Your Doctor
+Questions to Ask Your Podiatrist